meinanolis/Zemismart-Switch-Modification/README.md

 ## Connecting the Mains

 In my hallway i have two switches.
-They are connected as shown [here](https://en.wikipedia.org/wiki/Multiway_switching).
+They are connected as shown below or [here](https://en.wikipedia.org/wiki/Multiway_switching).
 To make my hallway smart I replaced the first 2-way-switch with the dual smart switch as shown in the below figure.

 ![Connecting the Mains](https://github.com/meinanolis/Zemismart-Switch-Modification/blob/749db8b11b09d6f0e8e6732f02485d24d8ad2c45/img/2-WegeSchaltung.png "Connecting the Mains")